 The Free Trade Agreement covers trade in industrial products, including fish and marine products.
 In addition, bilateral agreements on basic agricultural products between the individual EFTA countries and Lebanon have been concluded and form part of the instruments creating the free trade area.

-Among the objectives of the Agreement (link: Objectives, Article 1) is the progressive liberalisation of trade in goods in conformity with Article XXIV of the GATT.
-By 1 March 2015, virtually all customs duties on trade in industrial goods and fish and other marine products will be eliminated.
+Among the objectives of the Agreement is the progressive liberalisation of trade in goods in conformity with Article XXIV of the GATT.
+By 1 March 2015, virtually all customs duties on trade in industrial goods and fish and other marine products have been eliminated.
 The Agreement also includes provisions relating to the elimination of other trade barriers as well as trade-related disciplines including rules of competition, state monopolies and state aid.
 Moreover, the Agreement contains Chapters on intellectual property, services, investment as well as payments and transfers.
 The Agreement establishes a Joint Committee which supervises the application of the Agreement and provides for binding arbitration.

-The Agreement consists of a total of 42 Articles, five Annexes (I to V), three protocols (A to C) and a Final Act.
+The Agreement consists of 42 Articles, five Annexes, three Protocols and a Final Act.
+The Agreement covers the following main subjects:

 - Trade in Goods